TAL Education Group (TAL) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-For a better understanding of TAL, let’s look at its different ratios.
-For the most recent quarter (mrq), Quick Ratio is recorded 4.10 and its Current Ratio is at 4.10.
+Our analysis of TAL’s different ratios will help us gain a deeper understanding of the company.
+For the most recent quarter (mrq), Quick Ratio is recorded 4.40 and its Current Ratio is at 4.40.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades